-A feeling of deep pleasure or satisfaction derived from one’s own achievements, the achievements of those with whom one is closely associated, or from qualities or possessions that are widely admired.
+Pride is a feeling of deep pleasure or satisfaction derived from one’s own achievements, the achievements of those with whom one is closely associated, or qualities or possessions that are widely admired.

-Confess your Pride to God point by point and ask for his forgiveness.
-Just as importantly, ask him to cleanse you of all unrighteousness (1 John 1:9).
-Don’t ask God to humble you-the scripture say to humble yourself (1 Peter 5:6).
+Confess your pride to God specifically and ask for His forgiveness.
+Equally important, request Him to cleanse you of all unrighteousness (1 John 1:9).
+Don’t ask God to humble you—the scripture says to humble yourself (1 Peter 5:6).

-The apostles began to argue about which one of them was the most important.
-But Jesus said to them, “The kings of the world rule over their people and those who have authority over others want to be called ‘the great providers for the people.’
+Luke 22:24-27 (Be Like a Servant), we study the apostles, who began to argue about which one of them was the most important.
+But Jesus said to them, “The kings of the world rule over their people, and those who have authority over others want to be called ‘the great providers for the people.’
 But you must not be like that.
-The one with the most authority among you should act as if he is the least important.
+The one with the most authority among you should act as if he were the least important.
 The one who leads should be like one who serves.
 Who is more important: the one serving or the one sitting at the table being served?
 Everyone thinks it’s the one being served, right?
 But I have been with you as the one who serves.

 God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 (James 4:6-7)